 Ringo is equally loyal to his few friends, even though he isn’t emotionally capable of articulating it the way Doc is.
 In the scene where he calls for the blood and souls of the Earps, he’s drunk for the only time in the movie.
 It’s no coincidence that this is on the heels of his friends in the Cowboys gang having been gunned down during the Gunfight at the O.K.
 Corral.
 At no other time in the film is Johnny up for the Cowboys’ drunken debauchery.
 In fact, Ringo abstains from any vices besides killing.
 He’ll shoot a priest dead, to the shock of his fellow Cowboys, but he never chases women, doesn’t play cards and almost never drinks.
 Only when his friends have been killed–when he wasn’t there to use his expertise to help them–does Ringo seek solace in liquor.

 The “hole” in Ringo’s life isn’t that much bigger than Holliday’s, Doc just realizes something is missing and therefore does something about it.
 While Ringo “can never kill enough, or steal enough, or inflict enough pain” to fill that space, Doc can at least partially quell his emptiness through booze, gambling, women, gunslinging, and an undying devotion to his one true friend.
-Ringo, intelligent but ignorant of himself and utterly joyless, avoids pleasure and seeks only death, but even that can’t come close to evening him out, which ultimately leaves him a twitchy, anxious mess when its time for the final showdown.
-When Doc says in the end that Johnny was “just too high-strung,” I don’t think he’s just talking shit.
+Ringo, intelligent but ignorant of himself and utterly joyless, avoids pleasure and seeks only death, but even that can’t come close to evening him out.

-Nowhere else in the movie does he outwardly display such naked madness.
-He’s nervous here, and the madness is bluster.
-He knows he might be looking at a more skilled and more fearless version of himself in Doc Holliday, and while Ringo chases death and wants “revenge [for] being born,” he doesn’t really want to die.
-He resists death even when he’s got a leaking hole in his head.
-Holliday, meanwhile, sports the same relaxed grin he wears when telling Wyatt he is “rolling” with success, or observing that Kate isn’t wearing a bustle, or when he proudly proclaims to Ringo in their first meeting that he is in his prime.
+He’s afraid and confused.
+While Ringo chases death and wants “revenge [for] being born,” he doesn’t really want to die, and he really doesn’t want to be in this situation that he cannot control.
+Holliday, meanwhile, sports the same relaxed grin prior to their duel that he was wearing when telling Wyatt he was “rolling” with success, or observing that Kate wasn’t wearing a bustle, or when he proudly proclaimed to Ringo in their first meeting that he is in his prime.

 When Holliday lands the fatal shot in their duel, he goads Ringo into getting a shot off of his own, and you get the sense that he’s sincere.
-Doc isn’t the least bit afraid to die.
+Doc’s illness has condemned him to an early grave regardless of how he lives, and he’s well aware of this.
 When he senses his time is coming, he’s only distressed at the thought of Wyatt watching him pass.
 When Wyatt leaves the room, Holliday makes a final, calm comment observing that he’s dying with his boots off, and then he dies without much stress.

-In the end, the result of this rivalry–predictable as it may be for a crowd-pleasing Western–is foreshadowed somewhat by that first confrontation.
+In the end, the result of this rivalry–predictable as it may be for a crowd-pleasing Western–is foreshadowed by that first confrontation.
 There is Doc Holliday, the casual gardener, and Johnny Ringo, the compulsive carpenter.
+The cool improviser, and the impulsive controller.
 Two men with similar talents and a similar blood lust, but a few crucial difference.
-Ringo instigates trouble because he must be in control, feel in control.
-Doc invites trouble and takes things as they come, and doesn’t even flinch when Ringo puts a pistol in his face.
-Ringo shows off his gun-twirling tricks for the crowd to show everyone he’s a bad, bad man, and Doc makes a joke of it, because he’s savvy and doesn’t care to cause trouble for his friend, but also because he doesn’t care if anyone else thinks he’s a bad, bad man.
-He knows what he is.
+Ringo instigates trouble because he must be in control–or at least feel that he is in control–and must keep up appearances as the baddest man in the room.
+He needs others to see him a certain way.
+Doc invites trouble and simply takes things as they come, and doesn’t much care what most others think of him.
+Ringo shows off his (probably rehearsed) gun-twirling tricks for the crowd to show everyone he’s a bad, bad man, and Doc makes a joke of it, because he’s savvy and wants to deescalate the situation for the sake of his friends, but also because he doesn’t care if anyone else thinks he’s a bad, bad man.
+He knows who and what he is.

-And when the man who must control trouble is confronted by a variable he wasn’t prepared for–Doc showing up for a duel before Wyatt could arrive–well, his rival sees the ghost in him, and tells him that he looks as though someone’s walked over his grave.
+And when the insecure man who must control trouble is confronted by an uncontrollable variable he wasn’t prepared for–Doc showing up for a duel before Wyatt could arrive–well, his fear is so apparent that his rival can see the ghost in him, and truthfully tells him that he looks as though someone’s walked over his soon-to-be-dug grave.